 Potato Leek Soup

-A cozy, French soup that is made for St. Patrick's Day.
+A cozy, French soup that is perfect for the cooler weather.

 Potato Leek Soup is a French staple and a popular dish to have on St. Patrick's Day.
 It is a base soup that can be topped with bacon, fried leeks, fresh herbs, diced vegetables...endless variations.
 Make it your own!
 This light, yet creamy soup is a cozy course to have if you're looking to serve a traditional St. Patrick's day meal.